ektasaini/A2-calculator/Subtraction.md

   Then I see the "subtracted number" as the result

-## Scenario Subtraction of two positive numbers When first number is smaller than second number
+## Scenario Subtraction of two positive numbers When first is smaller than second

   Given The calculator is on